Delay (audio effect): History

 Tape echoes became commercially available in the 1950s.
 Tape echo machines contain loops of tape that pass over a record head and then a playback head.
 An echo machine is the early name for a sound processing device used with electronic instruments to repeat the sound and produce a simulated echo.
 The time between echo repeats was adjusted by varying head position or tape speed.
-The length or intensity of the echo effect was adjusted by changing the amount of echo signal was fed back into the signal recorded to tape.
+The length or intensity of the echo effect was adjusted by changing the amount of echo signal fed back into the signal recorded to tape.

 A landmark device was the EchoSonic made by American Ray Butts.
 It is a portable guitar amplifier with a built-in tape echo, which became used widely in country music (Chet Atkins) and especially in rock and roll (Scotty Moore).

-Dedicated machines for creating tape loops were introduced One example is the Echoplex which uses a tape loop.
+Dedicated machines for creating tape loops were introduced.
+One example is the Echoplex, which uses a tape loop.
 The length of delay is adjusted by changing the distance between the tape record and playback heads.
 Another is the Ace Tone EC-1 Echo Chamber.

 With the Roland RE-201, introduced in 1973, Japanese engineer Ikutaro Kakehashi refined the tape delay to make it more reliable and robust, with reduced tape wear and noise, wow, and flutter, additional controls, and additional tape heads.
 Different effects could be created by enabling different combinations of playback heads.
-By adjusting the controls and tape speed, musicians could create pitch-shifting and oscillated effects.
+By adjusting the controls and tape speed, musicians could create pitch-shifting and oscillating effects.
 The RE-201 was used by acts including Brian Setzer, Bob Marley, Portishead, and Radiohead.

 In the 1970s, Jamaican dub reggae producers used delay effects extensively; Lee "Scratch" Perry created "lo-fi sci-fi" effects by using delay and reverb on a mixing console test tone and dub techno producers such as Basic Channel introduced delay to electronic music.
 Digital delay effects were developed with the arrival of digital recording.